crossbario/xbr-app/README.md

 # XBR is Gold

-The *XBR is Gold* is a free Android application that can be installed from the Google Playstore and F-Droid.
+The *XBR is Gold* is a free and open-source application for Android and Android Wear that can be installed from the Google Playstore and F-Droid.

 The *XBR is Gold* allows to perform fundamental actions with XBR for investors and for (end) users: